All Products

 pip install sparkmagic

-2. Enable the sparkmagic plugin based on the Jupyter environment that you use.
+2. Enable the plugin based on your Jupyter environment:

 jupyter nbextension enable --py --sys-prefix widgetsnbextension